Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Conclusion

 \section{Conclusion}

-We proposed an approach for the calculation of the inner product $\sum_j f(T'_j) E'_j$ where $[T'_j]_j$ and $[E'_j]_j$ are two input vectors, and $f$ is a function well approximated by a polynomial $p$.
+We analyzed a newly proposed approach for the calculation of the inner product $\sum_j f(T'_j) E'_j$ where $[T'_j]_j$ and $[E'_j]_j$ are two input vectors, and $f$ is a function well approximated by a polynomial $p$.
 The approach allows to break the workload into multiple parts, where the bottleneck becomes the calculation of the inner products $\sum_j T^k_j E_j$, where $[T_j]_j$ and $[E_j]_j$ are suitably normalized vectors.
-Consequently, we explored the application of quantum computing to accelerate the summations $\sum_j T^k_j E_j$ for all relevant $k$.
+Hence, we explored the application of quantum computing to accelerate the summations $\sum_j T^k_j E_j$ for all relevant $k$.

+In our approach, powers of the input vectors were calculated through QHPs.
+We introduced a variant of QHP with dynamic stopping thereby leveraging dynamic quantum circuits, achieving an improvement in the leading constants of time scaling, compared to the naive implementation.
+This variant though is incompatible with QAE and is therefore excluded from the core algorithm.

 By applying additional QHPs, the method extends to the calculation of values resulting from multilinear functions $\sum_j X_{j,1} \cdots X_{j,v}$, where $X_{j,i}$ are the inputs, thus generalizing the bilinearity in our methodology.
 It also adapts to the case where $X_{j,i}$ result from the elementwise application of functions $f_i$, as long as the $f_i$ can be polynomially approximated by $p_i$ for all $i$.
 Said extensions, though, do not preserve the asymptotic analysis expressed in the manuscript.